Baltasar Gracián

+He is best known for his book The Art of Worldly Wisdom (1647), but his novel El Criticón (1651-57) is considered his greatest work.

 Biography

 The son of a doctor, in his childhood Gracián lived with his uncle, who was a priest.
 He studied at a Jesuit school in 1621 and 1623 and theology in Zaragoza.
 He was ordained in 1627 and took his final vows in 1635.

 He assumed the vows of the Jesuits in 1633 and dedicated himself to teaching in various Jesuit schools.
 He spent time in Huesca, where he befriended the local scholar Vincencio Juan de Lastanosa, who helped him achieve an important milestone in his intellectual upbringing.
 He acquired fame as a preacher, although some of his oratorical displays, such as reading a letter sent from Hell from the pulpit, were frowned upon by his superiors.
 He was named Rector of the Jesuit College of Tarragona and wrote works proposing models for courtly conduct such as El héroe (The Hero), El político (The Politician), and El discreto (The Discreet One).
-During the Spanish war, he was chaplain of the army that liberated Lérida in 1646.
+During the Catalan Revolt, he was chaplain for the Spanish army that lifted the French siege of Lleida (Lérida) in 1646.